seL4/docs/Contributing.md

 - [Code of Conduct](Conduct)
 - [Pull requests](CodeReview)

+## Large contributions

+If you would like to make significant changes to the seL4 kernel, or any of its libraries, consider making an [RFC|RfcProcess].
+This will allow seL4 developers and the wider community to comment and approve of your design.

 ## Contributor license agreement:

 We have two main groups of publicly hosted projects: